Pam

 Are you meeting the minimum spend on a credit card right now?
 If not, you might need a new credit card!
 One of the hardest things is trying to figure out which card you should apply for next.
 Here are 7 easy steps to help you make that decision easier.

-Chase Bank sponsors many of our favorite credit cards we use for travel hacking.
-The problem is that you won’t be approved for one of their cards if you have received more than 5 credit card approvals in the last 24 months.
+Chase Bank sponsors many of our favorite credit cards we use for travel.
+The problem is that you won’t be approved for one of their cards if you have received more than five credit card approvals in the last 24 months.
 Any co-branded card.
 Chase, American Express, Citibank, Capital One – ANY.
 The only ones that won’t count towards your Chase 5/24 are most business credit cards.
 Because of this rule, we like to get the five Chase credit cards we want the most before moving on to the other credit cards sponsored by other banks.

 So I would first get a Chase credit card as my next card, so you don’t miss out on them.
 Here is a list of the Chase co-sponsored credit cards: